michelgrootjans/explaining-flow/readme.md

 - Cycle time: **6.2 days per story**
 - WIP: **3 stories**

-The throughput is approximatively the same as scenario 6, without the cost of the extra developer.
+The throughput is approximately the same as scenario 6, without the cost of the extra developer.
 The cycle time is now very close to the ideal 6.

 This is the *ideal* situation, and will probably never be reached.
 Notice how the WIP is limited naturally by the number of team members.